 If you're forking out between $/£500 and $/£1,000 on a guitar amp, you expect great tones and the reliability to keep them singing every night - and that's precisely the case with any of the heads and combos that lie ahead.

-The majority of the best amps in this sector are still tube/valve-based, but they span a huge range of formats, from single-channel pedal platforms to all-encompassing MIDI-enabled multi-channel beasts.
+The majority of the best amps in this sector are still tube/valve-based, but they span a vast range of formats, from single-channel pedal platforms to all-encompassing MIDI-enabled multi-channel beasts.

-Amps in this area of the market are becoming increasingly compact, too, with the lunchbox head phenomenon still very much in effect, although you'll still find a few high-powered 2x12 combos among the ranks.
+Amps in this area of the market are becoming increasingly compact, too, with the lunchbox head phenomenon still very much in effect, although you'll still find a few high-powered 2x12 combos and high-wattage heads among the ranks.

 1. Hughes & Kettner TubeMeister 36